invidian/secure-and-reproducible-arch-linux/README.md

 #### [Private keys](javascript:void(0);)

 Whenever possible, Hardware Security Module should be used to store your private keys instead of Daily Password Manager.
 As an alternative, you may also use TPM to safely store your private keys.
-You can generate them using Offline Secure OS and then transfer to any machine where you are going to need them.
+You can generate them using Offline Recovery Volume and then transfer to any machine where you are going to need them.

 #